 Following are details of scholarships available to undergraduate students at UNSW.

-The scholarships are listed according to the year of study for which the scholarship is available (i.e. scholarships for first year students; scholarships for second or later year students; scholarships for Honours year students) or whether they are available to undertake travel, and then also by Faculty and course (eg scholarships in Science or Engineering).
-If a scholarship is available to all students it will be listed in the General Scholarships section.
+The scholarships are listed according to the year of study for which the scholarship is available (i.e. scholarships for first year students; scholarships for second or later year students; scholarships for Honours year students) or whether they are available to undertake travel, and then also by Faculty and course (e.g. scholarships in Science or Engineering).
+If students from more than one Faculty are able to apply the scholarship is listed in the General Scholarships section.